The Complete Guide

 3. Make sure an externship placement is included

 Without question, gaining some hands-on experience is one of the best ways you can set yourself apart from other candidates and land that job!
+Employers value candidates who have practical experience in the field, as it demonstrates their knowledge, skills, and ability to perform the job effectively.

 4. Look for an online, mentor supported course you can take at your own pace